chrisman/advent-of-code/2018/docs/notes.md

 1. model a minecart: x, y, velocity, direction. turn-at-curve, turn-at-intersection, detect-collison

 i used a lot of TDD to explore and define models and behavior.

+one thing that functional program means to me is that it can be easier to get started sometimes because you can start by just describing what things are.
+Okay, this is what a cart (probably) is.
+This is what a curve is, and this is what an intersection is.
+And then once things are described pretty well, you can start to describe transformations in the same way.
+And so once you got your parts of speech in place, then you just verb your nouns.
+Programming!